Google Maps: Google Map Maker

 In areas where Google Map Maker was available, for example, much of Asia, Africa, Latin America and Europe as well as the United States and Canada, anyone who logged into their Google account could directly improve the map by fixing incorrect driving directions, adding biking trails, or adding a missing building or road.
 General map errors in Australia, Austria, Belgium, Denmark, France, Liechtenstein, Netherlands, New Zealand, Norway, South Africa, Switzerland, and the United States could be reported using the Report a Problem link in Google Maps and would be updated by Google.
 For areas where Google used Tele Atlas data, map errors could be reported using Tele Atlas map insight.

 If imagery was missing, outdated, misaligned, or generally incorrect, one could notify Google through their contact request form.

 In November 2016, Google announced the discontinuation of Google Map Maker as of March 2017.

 Mobile app

 Google Maps is available as a mobile app for the Android and iOS mobile operating systems.
-The Android app was first released in September 2008, though the GPS-localization feature had been in testing on cellphones since 2007.
+The first mobile version of Google Maps (then known as Google Local for Mobile) was launched in beta in November 2005 for mobile platforms supporting J2ME.
+It was released as Google Maps for Mobile in 2006.
+In 2007 it came preloaded on the first iPhone in a deal with Apple.
+A version specifically for Windows Mobile was released in February 2007 and the Symbian app was released in November 2007.

+Version 2.0 of Google Maps Mobile was announced at the end of 2007, with a stand out My Location feature to find the user's location using the cell towers, without needing GPS.
+In September 2008, Google Maps was released for and preloaded on Google's own new platform Android.

 Up until iOS 6, the built-in maps application on the iOS operating system was powered by Google Maps.
 However, with the announcement of iOS 6 in June 2012, Apple announced that they had created their own Apple Maps mapping service, which officially replaced Google Maps when iOS 6 was released on September 19, 2012.
 However, at launch, Apple Maps received significant criticism from users due to inaccuracies, errors and bugs.
 One day later, The Guardian reported that Google was preparing its own Google Maps app, which was released on December 12, 2012.
-Within only two days, the application had been downloaded over ten million times.
+Within two days, the application had been downloaded over ten million times.